syntasso/kratix-docs/docs/main/07-how-kratix-complements/02-kratix-and-terraform.md

 ---
-description: Learn more about how Kratix works with Terraform
+description: Kratix and Terraform can work well together.
+Find out how one complements the other.
 title: Kratix and Terraform
 id: terraform
 ---